powersprouter/NodeToButtonTemplate/README.md

     https://github.com/BrendanParmer/NodeToPython
     to generate a python script and copy to clipboard

+    Step 3: Duplicate this repository in a new folder and open in your favorite IDE.
+(I use VSC).
-    Step 3: Paste script into the nbt_geonodes.py file to replace where the sample voronoi creation script is currently parked.
+    Paste the python script into the nbt_geonodes.py file to replace where the sample voronoi creation script is currently parked.
 (I took my voronoiThis addon script and generalized it for the purpose of creating this template.
 Just delete that script & plug in your own!)